Samwakelam/contentful-test/README.md

 **Issues:**

 - Typescript errors on the KnownSDK type pre-determined by the create-contentful-app.
 I have had to //@ts-ignore.
+- Webb App Component is throwing a wobbly?

 ### 6. Creating an App